techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/01_proj_intro_description_requirements.md

 - SSH or RDP connections to the Web server should only be established from the admin server.
 - Don't be afraid to suggest or implement improvements in the architecture, but make hard choices so you can meet the deadline.

+## User Stories

+1. As a team, we want to be clear what the requirements of the application are.

+   - Epic: Exploration
+   - Description: You've already gotten a lot of information.
+There are some requirements already listed in this document, but this list may be incomplete or unclear.
+It's important to have all the ambiguities sorted out before you do any major work.
+   - Deliverable: A point-by-point description of all requirements

+2. As a team, we want a clear record of the assumptions we have made.

+   - Epic: Exploration
+   - Description: You've already gotten a lot of information.
+There may be questions that none of the stakeholders were able to answer.
+Your team should be able to produce an overview of the assumptions you make as a result.
+   - Deliverable: A point-by-point overview of all assumptions

+3. As a team, we want to have a clear overview of the Cloud Infrastructure the application needs.

+   - Epic: Exploration
+   - Description: You've already gotten a lot of information.
+And already a design.
+Only missing from the design are things like IAM/AD.
+Identify these additional services that you will need and list all of them.
+   - Deliverable: An overview of all the services that will be used.

+4. As a customer, I want to have a working application that allows me to deploy a secure network.

+   - Epic: v1.0
+   - Description: The application must build a network that meets all requirements.
+An example of a stated requirement is that only traffic from trusted sources may access the management server.
+   - Deliverable: IaC code for the network and all components

+5. As a client, I want to have a working application with which to deploy a working web server.

+   - Epic: v1.0
+   - Description: The application must start a Web server and make it available to general audiences.
+   - Deliverable: IaC code for the web server and all supplies

+6. As a customer, I want to have a working application with which to deploy a working management server.

+   - Epic: v1.0
+   - Description: The application should start a management server and make it available to a limited audience.
+   - Deliverable: IaC code for a management server with all supplies

+7. As a client, I want to have a storage solution in which bootstrap/post-deployment scripts can be stored.

+   - Epic: v1.0
+   - Description: There must be a location where bootstrap scripts become available.
+These scripts should not be publicly accessible.
+   - Deliverable: IaC code for a script storage solution

+8. As a customer, I want all my data in the infrastructure to be encrypted.

+   - Epic: v1.0
+   - Description: Great importance is attached to the security of data at rest and in motion.
+All data must be encrypted.
+   - Deliverable: IaC code for encryption facilities

+9. As a customer, I want to have a backup every day that is maintained for 7 days.

+   - Epic: v1.0
+   - Description: The client would like a backup to be available, should it be necessary to return the servers to a previous state.
+(Make sure the Backup actually works)
+   - Deliverable: IaC code for backup facilities

+10. As a customer, I want to know how to use the application.

+    - Epic: v1.0
+    - Description: Make sure the customer can understand how to use the application.
+Make sure it is clear what the client must configure before the deployment can start and what arguments the program requires.
+    - Deliverable: Documentation for using the application

+11. As a customer, I want to be able to deploy an MVP for testing.
+    - Epic: v1.0
+    - Description: The client itself wants to test your architecture internally before they start using the code in production.
+Ensure that configuration is available that allows the customer to deploy an MVP.
+    - Deliverable: Configuration for an MVP deployment

 ## What is Bicep and its usage benefits

 Bicep is: